Search programs

 Individualized coursework and testing

 An educator may tailor coursework to the needs of a student with a learning disability.
-For instance, an instructor may encourage a student to ask additional questions after class.
+For instance, an instructor may encourage students to ask additional questions after class.
 Also, how a test is given can be altered based on the student’s learning disability.
-For example, it may be given in a distraction-free setting that allows the student to better concentrate on the material.
-Some professors are more accommodating than others — you’ll have the best odds of getting this accommodation approved if it is written into your IEP or 504 plan and allowed by the DSPS office.
+For example, it may be given in a distraction-free setting, allowing the student to concentrate better on the material.

 Classroom accommodations

-Classroom accommodations are the ways an instructor can assist a student so that a person can actively participate and feel part of an inclusive learning environment.
+Classroom accommodations are ways an instructor can assist a student so that the student can actively participate and feel part of an inclusive learning environment.
 For example, if handwriting is difficult for the student, alternatives, such as tape recorders, could be used.
-If it’s difficult for the student to read, suggesting alternative materials like videos to enhance understanding is also an option.
-The student will need to ask permission from the instructor before tape recording or videotaping the lesson.

 Additional time